 F.E.
 DuBose Top Student: Kimberly Felder

-Kimberly Felder was named the top student for the 2nd quarter of the 2017-18 school year for Culinary Arts II at the F.E.
+Kimberly Felder was named the top student for the 2nd quarter of the 2017-18 school year for the Culinary Arts III program at the F.E.
 DuBose Career Center.
-Manninglive.com will be posting all top students and honor roll recipients throughout the rest of the week.
+Manninglive.com will be posting all top students and honor roll recipients throughout the rest of the weekend.

 No comments yet.